andrew-waite/code-snippet-storage/README.md

 A simple project written using angular and electron to store notes and code snippets.

-run `ng serve` to start dev server run `npm run start-app`` to build app and start electron app
+Run `ng serve` to start dev server

+Run `npm run start-app` to build app and start electron app